AnthonyLaiRH/db1-final-project/README.md

 `npm install` then
 `npm start`

-- The web page will be served to localhost:4000
+- The web page will be served to localhost:4000 and localhost:4000/listAll to list all properties

 # To Run CLI
 - Make sure the JDBC postgres jar file is in the project repo on the top directory